Finally, Something You and Your Pet Can Really Share

-When both her aunt’s puppy and infant niece developed skin problems last winter, inspiration struck.
-“I woke up in the middle of the night and started masking notes,” she recalls.
+When both her aunt’s puppy and her infant niece developed skin problems last winter, inspiration struck.
+“I woke up in the middle of the night and started making notes,” she recalls.

-Fauna’s multispecies line to “beautify pets and their owners” consists of the shampoo with 11 “essential extracts” to moisturize dry, lifeless hair and coats; a detangling sheen and an insect and flea repellent to protect both pet and owner.
+Fauna’s multispecies line to “beautify pets and their owners” consists of the shampoo with 11 “essential extracts” to moisturize dry, lifeless hair and coats; a detangling sheen and an insect and flea repellent with SPF 15 to protect both pet and owner.

-The Dallas, Texas master of Simba, an African serval (a 30 pound wildcat), sent photos and a letter extolling the virtues of the insect and flea repellent, proclaiming it “purr-fect.”
+The Dallas, Texas, masters of Simba, an African serval (a 30-pound wildcat), sent photos and a letter extolling the virtues of the insect and flea repellent, proclaiming it “purr-fect.”
 And then there’s the Moorpark show horse breeder whose animals sell for more than $500,000.

-A great gift for animal lovers, but Garacochea says most people have been buying it for themselves, not their pets.
+Lorri Bass, manager of Fred Segal in Santa Monica, says Fauna shampoo and conditioner, in the store since July, “is a medium-to-strong seller.”
+She suggests it as a great gift for animal lovers, but says most people have been buying it for themselves, not their pets.

 Fauna products are at all Neiman Marcus stores; Fred Segal in West Hollywood and Santa Monica; Planet Blue in Malibu and Number One Beauty Supply in Brentwood.